Leftover salmon and rice, with veggies comes together to make an easy Salmon Fried Rice recipe. A quick meal you can whip up in just 20 minutes!

 - 2 large eggs, whisked

-- 1/2 tablespoon soy sauce, or gluten-free Tamari - or coconut aminos
+- 1/2 tablespoon tamari sauce, low-sodium or coconut aminos - or soy sauce, if not gluten-free

 - 1 teaspoon Toasted Sesame Oil